-Synthetic dyes or colors: These additives are used to make cosmetics pigmented and are mostly made of petroleum sources.
+Synthetic dyes or colours: These additives are used to make cosmetics pigmented and are mostly made of petroleum sources.

-Bismuth: This is a coloring agent in makeup, and since we have insufficient evidence of its safety, we don’t use it.
+Bismuth: This is a colouring agent in makeup and since we have insufficient evidence of its safety, we don’t use it.

 What we use instead:

-Instead of using harmful, unknown agents to color our makeup, we rely on minerals or mineral oxides.
+Instead of using harmful, unknown agents to colour our makeup, we rely on minerals or mineral oxides.